Charles Stross: Career

+Between 1994 and 2004, he was also an active writer for the magazine Computer Shopper and was responsible for its monthly Linux column.
+He stopped writing for the magazine to devote more time to novels.
+However, he continues to publish freelance articles on the Internet.

 His novel The Atrocity Archives (2004) detailed a British intelligence agency tasked with investigating otherworldly horrors; using ideas similar to those in the RPG book Delta Green (1996), Stross wrote in the afterword to the book: "All I can say in my defence is ...
 I hadn't heard of Delta Green when I wrote The Atrocity Archive ...
 I'll leave it at that except to say that Delta Green has come dangerously close to making me pick up the dice again."

 Rogue Farm, his 2003 short story, was adapted into an eponymous animated film that debuted in August 2004.

 Stross was one of the Guests of Honour at Orbital 2008, and at the British National Science Fiction convention (Eastercon) in March 2008.
 He was the Author Guest of Honour at the Maryland Regional Science Fiction Convention (Balticon) in May 2009.
 He was Author Guest of Honour at Fantasticon (Denmark) in August 2009.
 He was the Guest of Honor at Boskone 48 in Feb 2011.

 Cubicle 7 used their Basic Role-Playing license to create The Laundry (2010), based on Stross' writings, wherein agents must contend with both the outer gods and the bureaucracy of the United Kingdom.

 In September 2012, Stross released The Rapture of the Nerds, a novel written in collaboration with Cory Doctorow.
 The two have also together been involved in the Creative Commons licensing and copyright movement.
 In December 2017 he gave a talk at 34C3 hacker conference.